rmgmachado/lmdbpp/README.md

 transaction_t(environment_t& env) noexcept;
 ```
 Normally the environment_t object passed to the constructor must have been initialized by environment_t::startup() call.
 On the other hand, the environment_t object passed to transaction_t constructor must call environment_t::startup() before a transaction is initiated by calling transaction_t::begin() method.
-To actually get anything done, a transaction must be committed using transaction_t::commit().
-Alternatively, all of a transaction's operations can be discarded using transaction_t::abort().

-In a read-only transaction, any cursors will not automatically be freed.
-In a read-write transaction, all cursors will be freed and must not be used again.
-For read-only transactions, obviously there is nothing to commit to storage.
-The transaction still must eventually be aborted to close any database handle(s) opened in it, or committed to keep the database handles around for reuse in new transactions.
-In addition, as long as a transaction is open, a consistent view of the database is kept alive, which requires storage.
-A read-only transaction that no longer requires this consistent view should be terminated (committed or aborted) when the view is no longer needed.

-There can be multiple simultaneously active read-only transactions but only one that can write.
-Once a single read-write transaction is opened, all further attempts to begin one will block until the first one is committed or aborted.
-This has no effect on read-only transactions, however, and they may continue to be opened at any time.

 #### transaction_t::begin() method
 Create a transaction for use with the environment.